Experience relevant to the position of Geophysicist Return to Cover Letter

 I was transferred to the Marine side back onboard that same Western Atlantic.
 There, I processed the seismic data, while also managing the receiver positioning and real-time coverage calculations.

 From there, I went to the Altiplano in Bolivia (elevations 3500-4000 meters) where a regional 2D Vibroseis survey for Phillips Petroleum was underway.
-There, I handled the vibratory similarity (“vib-sims”) tests, the preliminary processing of the seismic data and scouting for and processing of the refraction seismic data.
+There, I handled the vibrator similarity (“vib-sims”) tests, the preliminary processing of the seismic data and scouting for and processing of the refraction seismic data.

 For Grant Geophysical, I scouted jobs in Venezuela and was in the field for start-up operations in Colombia, Ecuador, Peru, Bolivia and the US.